Jean-Baptiste Sans Souci

 Jean-Baptiste Sans-Souci was a leader of rebel slaves during the Haitian Revolution.
-He was assassinated by rival black rebel leader, Henri Christophe, in 1803, shortly before Haiti won its independence.
+He was executed by rival black rebel leader, Henri Christophe, in 1803, shortly before Haiti won its independence.
 Sans-Souci is notable as one of the most effective military leaders during the revolution, particularly against French forces led by Charles Leclerc in 1802 and 1803.

 History

 Sans-Souci, as well as many of his followers, were "Bossales", slaves born in Africa.
 People from west-central Africa were referred to as "Congos" in Saint-Domingue, although they were not necessarily of Kongo ethnicity.
 Gros, a local official in colonial Saint-Domingue, who was captured and held as a prisoner of war by the rebels, spent time in a rebel camp under Sans-Souci's command.
 He described the rebel commander as "a very bad subject", and wrote that he and other prisoners were treated poorly in the camp.
 Sans-Souci's forces were active in the northern province of Saint-Domingue.
 Aside from fighting, Sans-Souci's forces engaged in trade and other commercial activities, such as gathering salt near the town of Limonade.